Skip to content

 Filepath Description

-service.bal Greeter service code written in the Ballerina language.
+service.bal The greetings service code written in Ballerina.

 tests/service_test.bal Test files related to the service.bal file.